zhangxijing97/INFO7374_AdvTechniques_LLM/README.md

 ### In-Context Learning

 - **Example**:
-  - **Prompt**: "Solve the problem step-by-step.
+  - **Prompt**: "Solve the problem step-by-step.<br>
-1-start from first left character of the word
+1-start from first left character of the word<br>
-2-if the character is "r" add one to total number of "r"s repeat 1 then 2 till the last character of the word how many "r"s are in the word "strawberry"?"
+2-if the character is "r" add one to total number of "r"s<br>
+repeat 1 then 2 till the last character of the word<br>
+how many "r"s are in the word "strawberry"?"<br>
   - **Response**:
-    1. "Let’s go step-by-step through "strawberry":
+    1. "Let’s go step-by-step through "strawberry":<br>
-    s: Not "r," so the count is 0.
+    s: Not "r," so the count is 0.<br>
-    t: Not "r," so the count is still 0.
+    t: Not "r," so the count is still 0.<br>
     r: This is "r," so add 1.
-Count = 1.
+Count = 1.<br>
-    a: Not "r," count remains 1.
+    a: Not "r," count remains 1.<br>
-    w: Not "r," count remains 1.
+    w: Not "r," count remains 1.<br>
-    b: Not "r," count remains 1.
+    b: Not "r," count remains 1.<br>
-    e: Not "r," count remains 1.
+    e: Not "r," count remains 1.<br>
     r: This is "r," so add 1.
-Count = 2.
+Count = 2.<br>
     r: This is "r," so add 1.
-Count = 3.
+Count = 3.<br>
-    y: Not "r," count remains 3.
+    y: Not "r," count remains 3.<br>
-    So, there are 3 "r"s in the word "strawberry."
+    So, there are 3 "r"s in the word "strawberry."<br>

-Solve the problem step-by-step.
-1-start from first left character of the word
-2-if the character is "r" add one to total number of "r"s repeat 1 then 2 till the last character of the word how many "r"s are in the word "strawberry"?

 ### Chain of Thought Prompting
 - **Definition**: Breaks a task into intermediate steps, enhancing reasoning by solving problems step-by-step.